PyEncode: An Open-Source Library for Structured Quantum State Preparation: PyEncode Library

 \subsection{Step}

-Constant amplitude $c$ on the prefix $[0, k_s)$, zero otherwise:
+Constant amplitude $c$ on the prefix $[0, k_e)$, zero otherwise:

-Constructor: \texttt{STEP(k\_s, c)}.
+Constructor: \texttt{STEP(k\_e, c)}.
 Circuit complexity: $\mathcal{O}(m)$.
 This is the interval uniform superposition studied by Shukla and Vedula~\cite{shukla2024}.
-Their construction exploits the binary representation of $k_s$ to decompose the multi-controlled preparation into $\mathcal{O}(m)$ elementary gates.
-PyEncode implements this construction directly.
-Arises as a one-sided load distribution in structural mechanics and as the PREP state for prefix-structured Hamiltonian coefficients.
-The special case $k_s = N$ covers the entire range, producing the uniform superposition $H^{\otimes m}\ket{0}$ in $m$ gates.
+Their construction exploits the binary representation of $k_e$ to decompose the multi-controlled preparation into $\mathcal{O}(m)$ elementary gates.
+The special case $k_e = N$ covers the entire range, producing the uniform superposition $H^{\otimes m}\ket{0}$ in $m$ gates.

 \textbf{Example.}

 Figure~\ref{fig:ex_step} shows the step vector and its $\mathcal{O}(m)$ circuit.

 \loadfigs{step_vector.png}{step_circuit.png} {Step: $f_{[:4]}=1$, $N=8$} {unused} {0.4}{ex_step}